 Investment properties are derecognised either when they have been disposed of or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in profit or loss in the period of derecognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognised in the consolidated statement of Income in the period of derecognition.